grabson101/recruitment-project-infrastructure/README.md

 ```docker compose exec backend cp .env.example .env``` \
 ```docker compose exec backend php artisan key:generate```

-You can see project under address: http://localhost:5173
+You can see project on address: http://localhost:5173 in your browser